ADA at LIB

 Pets and Service Animals

-Please keep in mind, it is illegal to fraudulently claim that your pet is a legitimate service animal.
 Please contact our ADA department for more information here.

 There will be accessible viewing areas made available to ADA patrons who may need to see above the crowd.
 AVAs will be located for Thunder and Lightning stages.
 For access, please visit the Access Center.